 As Donny grew up and became Donald J. Trump, other women unconsciously took the place of his mother in his unconscious mind.
 He repeatedly fell in love with a cold, beautiful woman whom he idealized, but later became deeply disillusioned with her, hated her, and left her.
 Needless to say, the narcissistic Donald is no less cold than his mother was; and even though he called his current wife, Melania, “very warm” in their joint 60 Minutes interview, Melania seems cold and distant in her public appearances.
 Donald calls himself “smart, tough, strong and confident,” while Melania called him “strong, tough, and confident” — the very terms she used about herself; they seem to have a fusional relationship, just like Donny’s early relationship with his mother.
 Yet under the surface of harmony lie rage, unhappiness and suffering. (see http://www.cbsnews.com/news/60-minutes-donald-trump-family-melania-ivanka-lesley-stahl/).

-The most alarming thing about President Trump, however, is not his narcissism, his sadism, or his misogyny.
-It is his high-risk gambling, his need to defeat his opponents and to win no matter what, his need to defeat, shame and humiliate others, his splitting of his world into the all-good “us” and the all-bad “them,” his total lack of empathy, his inability to treat other people as individuals in their own right rather than as objects to be exploited, and his lack of inner boundaries and controls.
-All of these could bring the United States into armed conflict with nuclear powers like North Korea, China, even Russia, and the dire consequences for our entire species are not hard to see.
+The most alarming thing about President Donald Trump, however, is not his narcissism, his sadism, or his misogyny.
+It is his high-risk gambling, his need to defeat his opponents and to win no matter what, his need to defeat, shame and humiliate others at all cost, his splitting of his world into the all-good “us” and the all-bad “them,” his lack of empathy, his inability to treat other people as individuals in their own right rather than as objects to be exploited, his lack of inner boundaries and controls.
+All of these could bring the United States into armed conflict not only with Iran but also with nuclear powers like North Korea, China, even Russia, and the dire consequences for our entire species are not hard to see.